pdimarcoveeam/best-practices-guide/poc_guide/assessment.md

 # Assessment

-Before starting a project, it is very important to understand customers’ needs, vision and the IT environment.
+Before starting a project, it is very important to understand customers’ needs, vision and IT environment.
 While the first two can be the outcome of an initial project meeting, the IT environment can be analyzed with Veeam ONE, which is a part of the Veeam Availability Suite.

+We wanted to outline the importance of starting a POC in the best possible conditions, meaning we need to have absolute certainty of the environment healthiness.

-The following information is very important and can help to streamline the project and proactively prevent situations that impact the environment:
+For this purpose, Veeam One is a convenient product to gather the following information and help to streamline the project and proactively prevent situations that negatively impact the environment.

 ## Veeam ONE Monitor
 ### Alerts tab